 When you think about protecting your business from security threats, you’re probably picturing external threats, like hackers.
 But insider threats can be just as big a concern.
-51% of business owners worry about accidental insider security breaches and 49% worry about malicious insider security threats.
+As much as 66 percent of organizations consider malicious insider attacks or accidental breaches more likely than external attacks.
+Over the last two years, the number of insider incidents has increased by 44 percent.
+The cost per insider threat in 2022 is $15.38 million.
 Although most of your employees will have your company’s best interests at heart, you may have good cause for concern.

 There are two types of insider threats.
 The first is accidental.
 This means your employee may negligently cause a data breach, disclose information where they shouldn’t, or allow malware into your network by falling for a good phishing email.
 Although unintentional, these threats create real risk and could cost you money or reputation.